KawarabeEcma/ecma-descriptions/youtube/video.md

 🥒 Please note
 Web-related information gets out of date very quickly.
 So when you watch my videos, you need to check the upload date.

 This video is explanation that be broken down.
-I apologize for the detailed information and for any errors, so you'll have to see for yourself too.
+I apologize for the detailed information and for any errors, so you'll have to see for yourself too.🙇‍♂️

 We have tried to make the information in the video as accurate as possible.
 If you find any errors, I'd appreciate it if you could let me know in the comments!